stefanino-ch/lepg-py/src/userHelp/_sources/en/proc/ribHoles.rst.txt

 ---------
 Rib holes
 ---------
-In the Rib Holes window you can define the parameters from the 4th section of the lep file.
+In the *Rib holes* window you can define the parameters from the 4th section of the lep file.

 .. image:: /images/proc/ribHoles-en.png
    :width: 603